lumeland/theme-ebook/src/index.md

 "Scheme!" he roared.
 "Enough."

 I expected her to turn and run.
 I expected her to produce some useful gadget from a hidden pocket.
-I expected her to pop him again, pop all of them---but instead, she offered her hands.
+I expected her to pop him again, pop all of thembut instead, she offered her hands.

 "You're right, Slab.
 We give up."